fomightez/sequencework/Extract_from_FASTA/README.md

 * get_seq_from_multiFASTA_with_match_in_description.py
 > sequences and a text pattern to match   ---> first sequence that has a match in description

 There is a [demo notebook for this script in this repo](https://github.com/fomightez/cl_sq_demo-binder).
 Launch a binder session from there and select 'Demo of script to get sequence from multiFASTA file when description contains matching text' to run it actively.
-The particular notebook can be viewed statically, nicely displayed [here](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/Demo%20of%20script%20to%20get%20sequence%20from%20multiFASTA%20file%20when%20description%20contains%20matching%20text.ipynb) (although that version does caught off the full sequence in last cells).
+The particular notebook can be viewed statically, nicely displayed [here](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/Demo%20of%20script%20to%20get%20sequence%20from%20multiFASTA%20file%20when%20description%20contains%20matching%20text.ipynb).

 Takes any sequences in FASTA format and gets the first sequence with a description line containing a match to provided text string.
 For example, if provided a multi-sequence FASTA file and a gene identifier, such as `YDL140C`, it will pull out the first sequence matching that anywhere in the description line.
 Defaults to ignoring case.